Presidential Citizen Scholar Program

 2. Healthy Cookbook

-Goal: To provide Salisbury University students, who live on campus, with
+Goal: To provide Salisbury University students, who live on campus, with health conscious recipes that can be made in the dorm room or in a community kitchen.
+Recipes include:

 - Avocado Chicken Salad